Knoll provides emotional support and resources to our pediatric cancer patients and their families.

 What is your job at UCLA?

-I am one of two clinical social workers who work with pediatric hematology oncology patients at Mattel Children's Hospital UCLA.
+I am one of two clinical social workers who work with pediatric hematology oncology patients at UCLA Mattel Children's Hospital.
 In addition to providing emotional support and crisis intervention, I attempt to connect families with resources and information that will assist them in coping with a new diagnosis.
 From issues such as school, work, transportation, benefits and housing, clinic social workers help families deal with life issues that affect their experience with illness.
 I am also one of the on-call consultants for UCLA's Suspected Child Abuse and Neglect (SCAN) team, which is a multidisciplinary team that consults with staff regarding potential issues of child abuse and neglect.

 What interested you about social work - particularly with children?